 Can the Chemicals

 Alright, the plants sorted, so what else do we have to do to encourage beautiful birds to our patch?
 Well, it’s more a case of what not to do, especially when it comes to chemicals in the garden.
 Not all of us are completely at ease with “creepy-crawly-slimy-slithery-furry-flying” critters and insects in the garden, and tend to declare chemical warfare at the first sign of insect inhabitants.
-In order to keep a bio-diverse, bird-friendly backyard, we need to seriously consider what chemicals we are using, and why.
+In order to keep a biodiverse, bird-friendly backyard, we need to seriously consider what chemicals we are using, and why.
 Insects and invertebrates (little tackers without backbones) are an incredibly important part of any ecosystem, and this includes mosquitoes, cockroaches, ants and spiders.

 We have all heard of the butterfly effect, where a minor action in one location can have devastating “knock-on” effects elsewhere.
 Well, apply this to your backyard, where the sprinkling of ant granules or the spraying of pesticides could have a detrimental impact on not only the target insect, but a whole host of important invertebrates, with a further knock on to the critters that feed on these guys.
-Consider this, a US study performed in the last few years looked at about 80,000 dead birds that had been handed in to the Parks and Wildlife authorities in one state.
+A US study performed a few years back looked at about 80,000 dead birds that had been handed in to the Parks and Wildlife authorities in one state.
 Studies found that the bulk of these birds had been killed by pesticide poisoning, totally an astounding 65 million birds killed in the US each year.
 And it ain’t much better here!
 Current studies into the rate of bird death from chemical poisoning is expected to reveal similar results.
 Think carefully about chemical use, and, where possible, avoid it altogether.
 After all, a couple of holes in a few leaves is all part of nature!

 So, what are you waiting for?
 Attract those birds, and get recording.
 Keep a bird identification book and a diary handy to record those sightings, and become active in a local bird group – it’s great fun, and you’ll be amazed how addictive it is!